frappe/books/README.md

 ### Managing Documents

-Frappe Object-Relational-Mapper (ORM) helps you manage (create, read, update, delete) documents based on the DocTypes declared
+Frappe Object-Relational-Mapper (ORM) helps you manage (create, read, update, delete) documents based on the DocTypes declared.

+Documents are stored in SQLite using `sql.js`

 #### Create